-Job Description- Head of Production (Factory)
+Job Description- Site Manager

-Reference: HP
+Reference: SM

-Job Title: Head of Production
+Job Title: Site Manager

-Term: Full time
+Term: Fixed term contract (24 months)

-Location: Cumnock, Ayrshire.
-Occasional travel to sites across the UK
+Location: Kilmarnock, head office Cumnock, Ayrshire.

-Reporting to the Company Directors you will lead The Wee House Company’s modular housing manufacturing department (supervising 30-60 staff), having overall responsibility for functions including production, materials storage and purchasing, quality assurance, building maintenance and health and safety.
+Reporting to the Project Operations Manager you will lead Connect Modular’s onsite team, supervising 30-60 staff and subcontractors , having overall responsibility for managing all site functions to facilitate the completion of 101 houses at our site in Kilmarnock.
+Our houses are 90% complete when they arrive on site.
+Site teams and managers maintain the systematic construction of the plot works.

 Job Purpose:

-To set and manage the workforce in adhering to measurable quality, cost and efficiency targets.
-To continuously improve the production processes, including aspects which will benefit assembly and completion of the modules on-site.
+The site manager has responsibility for managing all site processes from groundwork through to roofing and internal finishing.
+Ensuring all site activities are carried out in a responsible, safe and sustainable manner to meet the needs of stakeholders and to facilitate handover of our developments to clients.

+The site manager will also schedule and manage all groundworks operations and trades to include bricklayers, roughcasters and roofers to meet programme dates.

-The Head of Production will require the following:
+The Site Manager will require the following:

-A construction management qualification and/or
+A construction management qualification preferably HNC or HND

 Min.
-15 years’ experience in a manufacturing or construction management role
+10 years’ experience in a trades or construction management role

-Ability to read and interpret architectural and engineering drawings

-Demonstrate leadership qualities and excellent people management skills
+Leadership qualities and excellent people management and communication skills

+SMSTS, First Aid, current UK driving licence

-SMSTSExperience of residential modular construction in the UK
+Experience of residential modular construction in the UK advantageous

-Experience of timber frame construction
+Experience of contract build for social / affordable housing

-The Head of Production will ideally have the following:
+The Site Manager will ideally have the following:

 A valid CSCS card